 \subsection{Daily seizure risk forecasts}

 Finally, we performed a pseudo-prospective analysis for epilepsy episode prediction.
 In this forecasting approach, consecutive days were included in the training phase until at least one day of each class was present.
-The training process identified the three most relevant nodes and computed the biomarker \(\mathcal{B}\) to classify each segment of the immediate following day.
+During the training phase, statistically significant nodes were first identified through the permutation-based procedure, and the $\lceil N \times 0.30 \rceil$ most significant nodes were subsequently retained based on their individual contributions to classification performance.
+The biomarker $\mathcal{B}$ was then computed for each segment of the immediately following day in order to perform classification.
 The predicted class probability of the day was determined by the proportion of segments classified as preictal among the 30 segments of the predicted day.
 A threshold of \( \geq 50\%\) was used to classify the day as preictal, while lower values were assigned to the interictal state.
-The results are shown in \cref{fig: all_predictions}.

-In the case of forecasting, it is found a missing count of true positives or false negatives in some cases, based on this quantification parameters like the accuracy and the Brier score were calculated and are shown in \cref{tab: band discrimination forecasting}.
-The accuracy provides a straightforward metric to assess the overall correctness of daily predictions in a range of $[0,1]$ being $1$ the most accurate, while the Brier score offers a complementary view by quantifying the probabilistic calibration of the model and the confidence of the classifier in its predictions on a range $[0,1]$ being $0$ the most confident.
+To provide a full evaluation of forecasting models, we computed the accuracy and Brier score.
+The accuracy provides a straightforward metric to assess the overall correctness of daily predictions in a range of $[0,1]$ being $1$ the most accurate, while the Brier score (i.e., the mean squared error over every forecast) offers a complementary view by quantifying the probabilistic calibration of the model and the confidence of the classifier in its predictions on a range $[0,1]$ being $0$ the most confident.